Mindful, sustainable business is smart business, and there’s a body of evidence to back it up.

 The Inferences | You can expect better service and innovation.

-Businesses who show positive revenue growth year over year are likely to use the additional revenue to invest in things like research and development, additional staff to sustain the growth, and infrastructure to support emerging markets.
+Businesses that show positive revenue growth year over year are likely to use the additional revenue to invest in things like research and development, additional staff to sustain the growth, and infrastructure to support emerging markets.
 These investments are intended to keep the business’s flywheel turning; however, you’ll reap the benefits both directly and indirectly.

 With research and development comes innovative new products and services and important updates to existing products and services.
 With additional staff and resources comes better customer service.
 With new infrastructure comes the ability to serve your organization in a more geographically diverse capacity.